haithamelmengad/visus-gpt5-hackathon/README.md

 3D, audio–reactive visualizer for Spotify tracks.
 The web app lives in `web/` and is a Next.js App Router project.
 It generates a procedural 3D model for a track and animates it to the audio preview.

+### OpenAI API usage in this project:
+Uses `chat.completions.create` to build a single-line Meshy prompt from Spotify data in the format `Artist — <2-4 keywords>`

+#### Post-processing of the AI output
+Ensures the first artist is prefixed, strips punctuation, and enforces 2–4 tokens after the dash

 ### Prerequisites
 - Node.js 20+ and npm 10+
 - Spotify Developer application (SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET)